IsaiahIJV/Greeting/README.md

 - 📫 How to reach me:
   - __Email__: isaiah.vertus@gmail.com
   - __Linkedin__: https://www.linkedin.com/in/isaiah-vertus/
-- 💬 Ask me about anything __Python__ or __Programming__
+- 💬 Ask me about anything __Python__ or __Programming__ related
 - 🌱 I’m currently learning all things related to Python
 - 🔭 I’m currently working on perfecting my knowledge of OOP and Algorithms
-- ⚡ Fun fact: I enjoy encoporating some of my favorite hobbies such as art and video games into my work
+- ⚡ Fun fact: I enjoy incorporating some of my favorite hobbies such as art and video games into my work